corpusculejs/corpuscule/packages/context/docs/index.md

 function consumer(token: Token): ClassDecorator;
 ```

-A decorator that makes the class declaration the context consumer.
-Now the
+Makes the class declaration the context consumer.
+Now the property of the class
-property of the class declaration marked with the [@value](#value)
+declaration marked with the [@value](#value) becomes able to receive the shared
-becomes able to receive the shared date sent by a provider.
+date sent by a provider.

 ##### Parameters